-This page displays answers to frequently asked questions about Dawn of Peacemakers.
+This page displays answers to frequently asked questions and errata about Dawn of Peacemakers.
 Questions regarding individual scenarios may contain spoilers and are hidden under a button.
 Questions about game mechanics introduced during the campaign are listed under the scenario they are introduced in.

 Q: What happens when a unit attacks and the closest enemy unit is hidden because of stealth (and is not adjacent to the attacker)?

 A: The attacker chooses the next valid target using attack prioritising rules.
 The attack does not go to waste unless there are no valid targets.